 - Successful completion of either four years of upper secondary school or one year of full-time tertiary (university-level) education from select countries meets WMU English language proficiency requirements

-- Successful completion of the advanced level in the WMU Center for English Language and Culture for International Students (CELCIS)
+- Successful completion of a WMU Pathway II or the final level in the WMU Center for English Language and Culture for International Students (CELCIS)

 - Cambridge Advanced English Certificate: A grade of A, B, or C undergraduate, a grade of A or B graduate